-- Amortisation and impairment charges on the company's intangible assets are recognised within administrative expenses.
-Impairment charges on the company's property, plant and equipment are also included within administrative expenses. - Impairment charges on stocks are recognised within cost of sales. - Depreciation charges on the company's right-of-use assets are recognised within cost of sales (£xxx) and administrative expenses (£xxx).
+- 2 Impairment charges on stocks are recognised within cost of sales. - 3 Depreciation charges on the company's right-of-use assets are recognised within cost of sales (£xxx) and administrative expenses (£xxx).

 6 Other operating income

 Other operating income arises mainly from the investment properties the Group maintains (see note 16).
 Since this is not considered to be part of the main revenue generating activities, the company presents this income separately from revenue.